WDFW Beach Season Information

 Clam, mussel and oyster season closed May 1st through October 31st.

-Duckabush is classified as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.
+WA Department of Health (DOH) classified Duckabush as Conditionally Open with an annual harvest closure from May 1st through October 31st each year.

 For your own safety please DO NOT PARK ON HIGHWAY 101.
 See parking information for proper beach access.